2026aim1008-johan-biju-george/CS509_AI1008/assignment_02/README.md

 tests/fw_2000.txt
 ```

 The required graph sizes follow the assignment specification.
-Bellman-Ford uses the full range up to 100,000 vertices, while Floyd-Warshall uses the reduced range because of its huge time and space requirements.
+Bellman-Ford uses the full range up to 100,000 vertices, while Floyd-Warshall uses the reduced range because of its cubic time and quadratic memory requirements.

 ---